 As you can see by the ingredients, this soup is like a main course since it’s loaded with veggies and good quality protein.
 I can guarantee to you that you will feel very satisfied.

-This classic comfort food can be on the table in just 30 minutes, using only one pot.
+Chicken soup recipes are the best!
+This classic comfort food can be on the table in just 30 minutes, using only one pot or a large Dutch oven.
 I use chicken that has already been cooked.
 Leftover chicken or chicken that you meal prepped earlier in the week can be used in this chicken vegetable soup recipe.
 This soup is very easy to make although you will need a little bit of time to chop all the ingredients.

 - Add the garlic.